tuwukee/jwt_sessions/README.md

 ## Contributing

-Fork & Pull Request \
+Fork & Pull Request. \
 RbNaCl and sodium cryptographic library are required for tests.

 For MacOS see [these instructions](http://macappstore.org/libsodium/). \